 At its height, Fort Ord was home to upwards of 50,000 troops, serving as the staging area for soldiers of the Korean and Vietnam Wars.
-This installation had an action-packed life for nearly 80 years until President George H. W. Bush signed into legislation the Base Realignment and Closure act in 1988.
+This installation had an action-packed life for nearly 80 years until the Base Realignment and Closure Commission recommended its closure in 1988.

-With the new law, the EPA ran an assessment of the army base’s environmental impact, and the results were not promising.
+Under the guidance of the commission, the EPA ran an assessment of the army base’s environmental impact, and the results were not promising.
 Within its 45 square miles were underground storage tanks leaking petroleum into the groundwater, numerous landfills and dump sites, and innumerable unexploded mines.
 The Fort was promptly closed in 1994—the largest of the military’s bases to be shut down—and placed on the National Priorities List as a Superfund site, one of the most toxic places in America.

 And so begun a coordinated effort between the government, the military, and the local community to clean up and rejuvenate the aging, polluted property.
 A major portion of the base became the Fort Ord National Monument, with over 80 miles of public trails snaking through the forests.
 Another part was given to the California State University of Monterey Bay.
 And still another section was set aside for commercial and residential development by the surrounding towns.

 But approximately 20 percent of the original military structures remain, with lead paint on their walls and weeds peeking through the cracked floorboards.
 They will eventually either be stripped of their toxic elements and reused in new construction or completely disposed of.
 Until then, these buildings from Fort Ord’s glory days can still be seen, nature slowly creeping through the streets that once heard the rhythmic steps of servicemen long gone.